-Hong Kong protests turn to violent clashes in two towns
+Hong Kong protests turn to violent clashes in multiple towns

 Police say they have adhered to regulations in respecting the “privacy, dignity and rights” of those in custody, allowing detainees transport to hospitals and communication with lawyers and families.

-Reporting by Greg Torode, Jessie Pang, James Pomfret, Poppy McPherson, Donny Kwok, Clare Jim, Twinnie Siu, Tyrone Siu, Poppy McPherson, Felix Tam, Jorge Silva and Marius Zaharia; Writing by Farah Master and Nick Macfie; Editing by Rob Birsel and Kevin Liffey
+Reporting by Greg Torode, Jessie Pang, James Pomfret, Poppy McPherson, Donny Kwok, Clare Jim, Twinnie Siu, Tyrone Siu, Felix Tam, Jorge Silva and Marius Zaharia; Writing by Farah Master and Nick Macfie; Editing by Rob Birsel, Kevin Liffey and Ros Russell